KRFOSS/kali-docs/arm/raspberry-pi-full-encryption/index.md

 kali@kali:~$ sudo ./cryptmypi.sh examples/kali-encrypted-basic
 ```

 By the end of it, you should have a fully encrypted filesystem with features enabled of the example you selected.
 Should you encounter any issues with your automated build, you are encouraged to examine issues at the project's [issues](https://github.com/unixabg/cryptmypi/issues) page.
-If your believe your issue is new or not listed, please feel free to file a new issue.
+If your believe your issue is new or not listed, please file a new issue.